4 Min Read

 11. Consider a Restraining Order If You Need One

-If you fear retaliation from your former spouse or if they begin threatening you, save any text messages that they send.
 Use photo and video evidence to support your claims, and file for a protective order against your former spouse.
 If it would put you in danger for your former spouse to know where you’re living, you won’t be required to include your address on the restraining order.

 12. Rely on Your Healthy Support System

 Everyone needs a little bit of time alone to process difficult situations, but don’t isolate yourself.
 Spend more time with the positive people in your life who uplift and support you.
-Your family can be helpful during this time, and your parents and siblings might be eager to help you through the situation.

 Turn to friends who won’t say, “I told you so,” especially if they’re friends you’ve had since before you entered your toxic relationship.
+And, approach rekindling of friendships with humility - chances are, your behavior with the toxic spouse hurt them too.

 Leaving a Toxic Relationship Is Worth the Stress

 Leaving a toxic relationship can be one of the most difficult things you’ll do, but remember this: This is the last difficult situation you’ll ever need to experience with that partner.
-Once the breakup or divorce is complete, you’re free to pursue the things you love in life.
-Keep your eye on the light at the end of the tunnel.

 Was this page helpful?